 - ¼ tsp freshly ground black pepper

-- Place lentils and chicken stock (or vegetable stock) in the bowl of a rice cooker.
+- Cook the lentils.
+Place lentils and chicken stock (or vegetable stock) in the bowl of a rice cooker.
 Close lid, then select quick cook setting and press start.
 This will take approximately 40 minutes.
 If there is excess stock at the end of the cook time, simply drain the lentils (they should be creamy and tender, not mushy).
 Meanwhile, make the marinade.

-- Combine extra virgin olive oil, balsamic vinegar, Dijon mustard, ½ tsp kosher salt, and ¼ tsp black pepper in a small bowl, then whisk to combine.
+- Make the Dijon vinaigrette.
+Combine extra virgin olive oil, balsamic vinegar, Dijon mustard, ½ tsp Kosher salt, and ¼ tsp black pepper in a small bowl, then whisk to combine.
 Set aside.

-- Heat a large skillet over medium-high heat.
+- Cook bacon.
+Heat a large skillet over medium-high heat.
 When hot, add thinly sliced bacon lardons, then cook until crisp, stirring often, about 4-5 minutes.
 Drain bacon on a paper towel lined plate.

-- When lentils finish cooking, transfer to a large bowl.
+- Dress the lentils.
+When lentils finish cooking, transfer to a large bowl.
 Immediately toss with marinade until even coated.

 - Add remaining ingredients, then serve.
 Add cooked bacon, scallions, capers, and any herbs you're using, then toss to combine.
 Drizzle the warm salad with 1-2 tablespoons of a high quality extra virgin olive oil, then sprinkle with a generous pinch or two of flaky sea salt.
 Serve warm or at room temperature.

 - Lentil salad will keep in an airtight container in a refrigerator for up to 5 days.